haruosuz/evolve/references/README.evolve.jargon.md

 5:55 AM · May 31, 2023
 https://twitter.com/DaganLab/status/1663650390057930752
 DaganLab on Twitter: "Phylogenomic Testing of Root Hypotheses.
 Extremely happy to have this work out.
 We reformulate root inference in the framework of statistical hypothesis testing and outline an analytical procedure to test competing root positions for a group of species. https://t.co/n0Z2WUIt34" / Twitter
+5:55 AM · May 31, 2023
+Tal Dagan on X: "Approaching root inference within a statistical framework renders the phylogenomic inference powerful and robust.
+Pipeline in Python and R by @devaropi is available. #phylogenetics" / X

 ### 2023-03-05